Azure/azure-sdk-for-js/sdk/identity/identity/migration-v1-v2.md

 ## Troubleshooting

-As part of the version 2 release, a [troubleshooting guide](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/Troubleshooting.md) is available.
-This guide will be improved over time to include solutions to many common problems, as we discover them, and as they're reported by customers.
-Errors and exception logs now point to this troubleshooting guide.
+As part of our version 2 release, we're now providing a Troubleshooting Guide.
+This guide will be improved over time to include solutions to many common problems, as we discover them, and as they get reported to us by our customers.
+Upon throwing errors and exception logs, we're now pointing users to this troubleshooting guide.
+This guide is available through the following link: https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/Troubleshooting.md

 ## Provide feedback